Aleks-me/CodingNomads/labs/README.md

 # Python Programming

-Here you can find the labs for our CodingNomads online Python Programming course.
+Here you can find the labs for CodingNomads online Python Programming course.

 ---